SphericalSilver/SQLite-PostgreSQL-usage-in-R-Python/README.md

 # Overview
-This repository hosts projects where PostgreSQL and SQLite were using in conjunction with R/Pythong, to either query, modify, or create a database.
+This repository hosts projects where PostgreSQL and SQLite were using in conjunction with R/Python (run in a Jupyter Notebook environment), to either query, modify, or create a database.

 ## 1) Anwering Business Questions using SQL